eleonorehalvarsson/mastodonc.github.com/_casestudies/any.md

 ## By the numbers
 The system contains:

-  - 12 TB (over 106 billion datapoints in total) of compressed data stored
+  - over 24 TB managed in AWS Redshift
-  - Over 70 GB of data added daily from 18 sources via 5 different data vendors via various https web services and files via sftp
+  - Over 170 GB of data added daily from over 45 sources via 8 data vendors via various https web services and files via sftp
-  - Runs very efficiently: only one ETL server, and 8 database servers at peak times
+  - Runs very efficiently: only one ETL server, with on demand spark clusters to do larger pieces of analysis.

 ## Ongoing support
 Having built the original system, we also operate the system day to day, including: